Tennent H. Bagley: In popular culture

 In the 1986 American–British television drama produced by the BBC, "Yuri Nosenko: Double Agent," Bagley's character is played by Tommy Lee Jones.

-Bagley's character is hard to pick out (if he's there at all) in the scenes depicting the "tortuous interrogation" of the Nosenko character in the fictionalized film about James Angleton, The Good Shepherd.
-The character yelling at Nosenko and torturing him with water is someone who in reality didn't participate in the interrogations, counterintelligence chief Angleton's right-hand-man, Raymond G. Rocca (whose son, Gordon Rocca, married Bagley's daughter, Christina).

 Bagley's 2007 book, Spy Wars: Moles, Mysteries and Deadly Games, is free-to-read on the Internet, as is his 2014 follow-up PDF, "Ghosts of the Spy Wars: A Personal Reminder to Interested Parties".

 Personal life

 Bagley married a young Hungarian woman, Maria Lonyay in the early 1950s in Vienna.
 They moved from the U.S. to Brussels, Belgium, when Bagley was transferred there in 1972, and remained there after he retired from the CIA.
 They had three children, Andrew, Christina, and Patricia.
 Bagley wrote or co-wrote three books on the CIA and the KGB.
 He was a student of the Battle of Waterloo and an avid bird watcher.